developerr-ayush/gulp-setup/README.md

      ```
      gulp
      ```
+    - This command will trigger the default Gulp task defined in the Gulp configuration files.
+It compiles the SCSS files into CSS, minifies the CSS using PostCSS, converts and compresses images to WebP format, and starts a local development server.
-   - This command will compile the SCSS files into CSS and start the server.
-The compiled CSS files will be generated in the "public" folder.
+   - The compiled CSS files will be generated in the "public" folder, along with optimized WebP images.

 2. Access the project:
   - Open your web browser and visit [http://localhost:3000](http://localhost:3000) to view the project.
+   - Any changes made to the source SCSS, HTML, or JavaScript files will trigger automatic compilation and browser reload.

+3. Additional Gulp tasks:
+   - Apart from the default task, the Gulp setup provides additional tasks that you can use individually:
+     - `gulp compile:scss`: Compiles the SCSS files into CSS without minification.
+     - `gulp process:html`: Processes HTML files.
+     - `gulp process:js`: Processes JavaScript files.
+     - You can run these tasks individually by executing the respective command in the terminal:
+       ```
+       gulp task-name
+       ```

+4. Production build:
+   - To create a production-ready build of your project, run the following command in the terminal:
+     ```
+     gulp build
+     ```
+   - This task will compile SCSS, process HTML and JavaScript files, and generate an optimized build in the "public" folder.
+The CSS files will be in the "public/css" folder, JavaScript files in the "public/js" folder, and images in the "public/img" folder.
+The font files will be in the "public/fonts" folder.

 ## Troubleshooting
 - If you encounter any issues with the PowerShell terminal, it is recommended to use Git Bash or another terminal for a smoother experience.